Four tips to control fire risks in the manufacturing industry

 1. Commit to good housekeeping

-Metalworking Fluids (MWF), oils and grease are used to reduce friction in a number of work processes, but they can also leave unwanted residue on machines.
+Metalworking Fluids (MWF), oils, and grease are used to reduce friction in a number of work processes, but they can also leave unwanted residue on machines.
 Regular cleaning will remove the substances before they fuel the flames of a flashover.

-With high heats and open flames, hot work such as welding, brazing and cutting represents a clear fire hazard.
-It’s why manufacturers establish dedicated areas for the tasks, creating a protective dome that stretches 35 feet in every direction around hot work.
+With high heat and open flames, hot work like welding, brazing, and cutting presents a clear fire hazard.
+This is why manufacturers establish dedicated areas for the tasks, creating a protective area that stretches 50 feet in every direction around hot work.

 3. Maintain the sprinklers

-Sprinklers can fail for a number of reasons.
-Hidden problems include the scale plugging a branch line or damage from Microbiologically Influenced Corrosion (MIC), while painted sprinkler heads or metal racks with solid shelves can also block water from reaching where it is needed most.
+One of the best lines of defence against fire is a well-maintained fire suppression system.
+Sprinklers can fail for a number of reasons: there could be hidden problems, like the scale plugging a branch line or damage from Microbiologically Influenced Corrosion (MIC), or painted sprinkler heads or metal racks with solid shelves can block water from reaching the source of the flames.

-4. Maintain the paint booths
+4. Monitor the paint booths